+All underground pipelines should have coatings and cathodic protection.
+You may check in Nigeria!

+Therefore, this research is not relevant to a real situation.

-Reference
+Reference Numbers?

 Nuhoglu, Y. (2004).
 “The Biodeteriorative of Microorganisms and the Effects on Stone Monuments Under Air Pollution and Continental Cold Climatic Condition in Erzurum, Turkey” Fresenius.
 Environmental Bulletin, 4(5), 32-35.